Flat roofing installation by Pierce Roofing in Green Bay Wisconsin

 EPDM rubber roofing is the established workhorse of the flat roofing industry.
 EPDM is a synthetic rubber membrane that has been in use since the 1960s, giving it the longest track record of any single-ply flat roofing material.
 It is exceptionally flexible, which is a major advantage in Wisconsin’s climate — EPDM remains pliable at temperatures well below zero, while some other materials can become brittle.
 EPDM is available in black or white and comes in large sheets that minimize the number of seams on a roof.
 Seams are typically bonded with adhesive or seam tape rather than heat welding.
 When properly installed, EPDM roofs routinely last 25 to 30 years, and some have exceeded 40 years of service.
 It is also one of the most affordable flat roofing options, making it popular for warehouses, retail buildings, and budget-conscious projects.

-TPO vs EPDM vs Modified Bitumen — Comparison
+TPO vs EPDM — Comparison

 • Seam strength: TPO’s heat-welded seams are the strongest, creating a monolithic barrier.
 EPDM uses adhesive/tape seams that are effective but more vulnerable to installer error.
-Modified bitumen’s overlapping layers provide built-in redundancy.

 • Energy efficiency: White TPO membranes reflect the most solar energy, potentially reducing cooling costs.
 White EPDM is available but less common.
-Modified bitumen with granulated cap sheets offers moderate reflectivity.

 • Lifespan: EPDM: 25–30+ years.
 TPO: 15–30 years.
-Modified bitumen: 15–25 years.

 Which Flat Roofing System Is Best for Your Building?